papadavis47/libros/README.md

-# Libros - A Davis Family Book Manager
+# Libros - A Book Manager

 This is the first app I began working on with the help of Claude Code.
 It has been a fascinating process and I have learned a lot already in a short time.